 Gajos plays Svidrigailov wonderfully, delicately, capturing all the nuances, not letting himself get carried away, keeping his distance the whole time from both himself and the character.
 How is he able to keep himself within bounds, so as not to take one step too many, not to repeat a gesture for better effect, not get carried away with the words...
 (Ewa Zielińska, "Koncertmistrz", Rzeczpospolita, no. 207/2000)

 He has also proven that he feels right at home in monodramas.
-Msza za miasto Arras / A Mass for Arras (1994), based on the allusive novel by Andrzej Szczypiorski, remains in Teatr Powszechny's repertory even today.
+Msza za miasto Arras / A Mass for Arras (1994), based on the allusive novel by Andrzej Szczypiorski, remained in Teatr Powszechny's repertory for many years.
+In 2015 Gajos himself directed the TV adaptation.
 Andrzej Z. Kowalczyk wrote,

 The actor begins the monodrama as a grey-haired old man who is weary from life itself, who speaks with difficulty, as if he were trying to keep the spectre of the past at bay.
 As he tells this story, Jan seems to grow younger.
 He tells the events in Arras as if they had just happened yesterday.
 Moreover, we can see the change that they brought about in the narrator-protagonist.
 He does this all by using simple and frugal techniques, but used in a way that for the almost one and a half hours of the play's duration, our attention does not falter even for a moment.
 He has control over the audience the entire time.
 This is certainly a great achievement for an actor.
 (Andrzej Z. Kowalczyk, "Ostrzeżenie", Kurier Lubelski, no. 261, 12 November 1997)